Recon Technology (NASDAQ:RCON) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Recon Technology (NASDAQ:RCON – Free Report) in a report released on Monday morning.
-The firm issued a sell rating on the oil and gas company’s stock.
+StockNews.com started coverage on shares of Recon Technology (NASDAQ:RCON – Get Free Report) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “sell” rating on the oil and gas company’s stock.

 An institutional investor recently bought a new position in Recon Technology stock.
-Belvedere Trading LLC purchased a new stake in shares of Recon Technology, Ltd. (NASDAQ:RCON – Free Report) in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm purchased 16,807 shares of the oil and gas company’s stock, valued at approximately $48,000.
-Belvedere Trading LLC owned approximately 0.21% of Recon Technology at the end of the most recent quarter.
-Institutional investors and hedge funds own 9.47% of the company’s stock.
+Belvedere Trading LLC bought a new stake in Recon Technology, Ltd. (NASDAQ:RCON – Free Report) in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund bought 16,807 shares of the oil and gas company’s stock, valued at approximately $48,000.
+Belvedere Trading LLC owned 0.21% of Recon Technology as of its most recent filing with the Securities & Exchange Commission.
+Institutional investors own 9.47% of the company’s stock.

 About Recon Technology